What is an Operating System?

 So friends, it’s time to wrap up!
 In this article, we have explained what an operating system is and how it works.
 You should choose an OS that fits your needs, whether for studying, working, or gaming.
 A good operating system makes using your computer easy and enjoyable.
 Keep learning and explore other articles on our site to get more tips about computers.

-Many people ask questions about what an operating system is.
+Many people ask questions about what is an operating system.
 Here are some questions explained in detail for students.

 An operating system is important because it controls the computer.
 Without it, a computer cannot work properly.